inercia/fysom/README.md

 Description
 ===========

-Improved state machine
+An improved state machine for Python

-See the pydoc in fysom.py

 Usage
 =====